-In January 2011, the Measure J Bond Fund was formed to account for and finance the addition and modernization of college facilities for the District as set forth in the ballot measure approved by the District's voters at the Bond Election from the issuance of Election 2010 General Obligation Bonds.
+The Measure B General Obligation Bonds (Measure B Bond Fund) was formed to account for and finance the addition and modernization of college facilities for the Imperial Community College District (the "District") as set forth in the ballot measure approved by the District's voters at the Bond Election from the issuance of Election 2022 General Obligation Bonds.
 The fund is one of the Capital Project Funds of the District.